 A well-designed menu often demands multiple food preparation techniques and cooking methods; a balance of hot and cold components and exciting flavour pairings.

-- Pantry Chef – This line chef is in charge of the cold dishes on the menu.
-Think antipasto platters, salads, cold appetisers and pâtés.
+Pantry Chef – This line chef is in charge of the cold dishes on the menu.
+Think antipasto platters, salads, cold appetizers, and pâtés.

 How to Become a Baker

 Are you interested in the field of baking but you’re not sure where to start?
 Learn about what being a baker is like, what skills and qualities you’ll need to succeed, and how to get started in the industry.

 This is usually a junior member of the kitchen staff and often is still undergoing some form of culinary training or has just completed it.
 They typically work as a helper to one of the line cooks during busier service times and will train up other skills during quieter or non-service hours.